-Today our Head of Science, Dr. Elisabete T. Pedrosa shares some of the challenges of quantifying enhanced rock weathering in tropical soils and where the scientific community stands at the moment.
-Let’s read through her scientific, yet accessible analysis of the situation we are in right now related to the use of rock powders to mitigate climate change.
+In this article, our Head of Science, Dr. Elisabete T. Pedrosa shares some of the challenges of quantifying Carbon Removal through Enhanced Rock Weathering in tropical soils.
+Besides that, she also provides some insights into where the scientific community stands at the moment in the use of rock powders to mitigate climate change.

-Here we need to point out that silicate rocks do sequester carbon, this is scientific consensus.
+Here we need to point out that silicate rocks sequester carbon, this is scientific consensus.
 However, how the weathering processes occur in a natural setting is challenging to clearly measure and understand.
-Also the challenge of quantification is not unique to enhanced rock weathering… soil carbon projects, reforestation, basically all other nature based systems are in a similar situation.
+Also, the challenge of quantification is not unique to enhanced rock weathering… soil carbon projects, reforestation, and basically all other nature-based systems are in a similar situation.
 Nature simply is complex.

 We have already written a blog post about the difficulty of quantifying enhanced rock weathering before, related to field experiments.
 Read it here for more background information and to better understand the challenges we encounter.